 Stepping inside, we were transported to a sanctuary from the storm raging outside.
 Warm, light, spacious with all the comforts of home.
 We were all struck by the quiet, the peace and the space.
 We had room to be together but separate – which is ideal when you have tweens, and perfect for a visit with the extended family – and even more important when you factor in the unpredictable British Weather.

-After the long drive, the log burner was a cosy treat, and we were content to crash for the evening with food and wine.
+After the long drive, the log burner was a cosy treat, and we were content to crash for the evening with food and coffee from the espresso machine.
 The kitchen is brilliantly equipped and smartly designed so you don’t feel cast away from the family.
 A handy breakfast bar allowed the smallest child to natter to me as I made dinner and the sociable dining and living space gave us a focal point to be together.
 There was also a beautiful outside dining space for summer months with a hot tub for soaking away the day.

 We retired to bed in heavenly comfort.
 I never sleep well when it is windy (a long ago fear of windy nights and being burgled) yet this was the most comfortable night of restlessness I have every had.
 Despite being long-awake, my day was not ruined as it was such a cosy place to be.